LYT-academic/serine-hydrolase-design/README.md

 (c) Number of models in output ensemble

 Outputs:
-(a) PDB file containing ChemNet ensemble
+(a) PDB file containing PLACER ensemble
-(b) CSV file containing additional metrics from ChemNet
+(b) CSV file containing additional metrics from PLACER

-### Step 07: Analyze ChemNet outputs
+### Step 07: Analyze PLACER outputs

-The ChemNet ensemble output in Step 06 is analyzed for interaction geometries.
+The PLACER ensemble output in Step 06 is analyzed for interaction geometries.
 Interactions are evaluated for the presence of H-bonds.
 The analysis results in a CSV file containing all metrics from each prediction in the ensemble.
+The script used for this step is highly tailored specifically for analysis of serine hydrolase interactions in PLACER outputs, but the code can be repurposed to evaluate H-bonds or catalytic residue conformations for a different enzyme.

 Inputs:
-(a) PDB file containing ChemNet ensemble (Step 06)
+(a) PDB file containing PLACER ensemble (Step 06)
-(b) CSV file containing additional metrics from ChemNet (Step 06) (c) Catalytic intermediate being modeled in ChemNet ensemble (--step)
+(b) CSV file containing additional metrics from PLACER (Step 06) (c) Catalytic intermediate being modeled in PLACER ensemble (flag: --step)

 Outputs:
 (a) CSV file containing measured geometries, H-bonding info, and additional metrics for each prediction in ensemble